-As the 26th Premier League season came to a close last weekend, attention is quickly turning to which player clubs will either sign or look to offload over the summer months.
+As the 26th Premier League season came to a close recently, attention is quickly turning to which player clubs will either sign or look to offload over the summer months.

 Fred £52 million – 3/10

 Much like with the Alexis Sanchez signing, Manchester United gazumped Pep Guardiola and Man City to complete a deal for Brazil international Fred last summer.
 And sadly for Red Devil’s fans the former Shakhtar Donetsk central midfielder has also been a massive flop.

 Underused by Jose Mourinho the manager who signed him due to a concern about a lack of defensive cover in midfield, the 26-year-old has been handed more game under Ole Gunnar Solskjaer, but has failed to make much of an impact.

 Worryingly after 24 games in all competitions during his debut season at Old Trafford we’re still struggling to work out what kind of midfielder Fred is: he’s not good enough defensively to be a holding player, not good enough on the ball to be playmaker, and he’s nowhere near skillful or dynamic enough to be classed as an attacking midfielder.

 To be fair to Fred he’s walked into a Man United side that are an absolute shitshow right now, and we’ll steer clear of completely writing him off as plenty of players have taken a season to adapt to English football before going on to carve out successful careers.
 But, let’s be honest the initial signs aren’t good.